 The easiest example would be a company website that is talking to customers and looking to attract new employees.
 Add some investors as stakeholders to the mix, and now you are solving multiple business challenges simultaneously.

-There are various degrees and levels to website projects out there.
-Of course, a single landing page design won’t be as expensive as an eCommerce website that contains hundreds of product pages and, at the minimum 20-page layouts.
+There are various degrees and levels of website projects out there.
+Of course, a single landing page design won’t be as expensive as an eCommerce website with hundreds of product pages and, at the minimum 20-page layouts.
 Just like every business has its own unique demands, so does every business website.